Denny Hamlin: 2025: 11 Against the World and second runner-up finish in season standings

-Hamlin started the 2025 season leading on the final lap of the 2025 Daytona 500 before being wrecked on the backstretch handing him a 24th place finish.
+Hamlin started the 2025 season leading on the final lap of the Daytona 500 before being wrecked on the backstretch handing him a 24th place finish.
 He was then involved in the second closest finish ever at Phoenix, coming off second to teammate Christopher Bell.
 On March 18, Progressive Insurance signed a deal to be the primary sponsor of the No. 11 car for 18 races during the season.
 Later that month, Hamlin won at Martinsville, his first win at the track in a decade.
 Upon his win, Hamlin waved a flag that read: "11 against the world", a nod to the Ohio State Buckeyes and a reference to his involvement in 23XI Racing and Front Row Motorsports' antitrust lawsuit against NASCAR.
 During the season, he also scored wins at Darlington and Michigan.
 On June 12, Hamlin announced that he would miss the Mexico City race due to the birth of his son, ending his 406 consecutive race start streak that began in 2014.
-Despite missing the race, NASCAR granted Hamlin a waiver a day later, keeping his playoff elgibility alive.
+Despite missing the race, NASCAR granted Hamlin a waiver a day later, keeping his playoff eligibility alive.
 Hamlin earned his first pole of the season at Pocono, his 44th career and his most at the track.
 He went on to win his fourth race of the season at Dover; his most since 2020.
 During the playoffs, Hamlin won at St. Louis to advance to the Round of 12.
 At New Hampshire, Hamlin spun out his teammate Ty Gibbs as they both battled for position.
 The following week at Kansas, controversy surrounding Hamlin arose after he promptly put his 23XI driver Bubba Wallace into the wall on the final lap of the race, costing both of them a win.
-Hamlin later locked himself into the Championship 4 with a win at Las Vegas, securing his 60th career win, and 6th win of the 2025 season, tying himself with his 2019 season.
+Hamlin later locked himself into the Championship 4 with a win at Las Vegas, securing his 60th career win, and sixth win of the 2025 season, tying himself with his 2019 season.
 Hamlin came into the final race of the 2025 season at Phoenix Raceway, qualifying in pole position for the race.
-Hamlin led 208 laps throughout the race until a caution came out with 4 laps to go in the race.
-After pit stops, Hamlin restarted in overtime in 10th place.
-Hamlin finished the race in 6th, coming in 2nd to Kyle Larson in the 2025 NASCAR Cup Series Playoffs.
+Hamlin led 208 laps throughout the race until a caution came out with four laps to go in the race.
+After pit stops, Hamlin restarted in overtime in tenth place.
+Hamlin finished the race in sixth, coming in second to Kyle Larson in the Playoffs.